Vartabg/atxbro/projectsum.md

 * **Purpose**: To make the myth debunking feature more engaging and allow users to explore multiple common misconceptions about VA benefits, addressing a key aspect of Phase 2.
 * **Files Affected**: `src/index.html`, `src/app.js`, `src/styles/main.css`
 * **Next Steps**: Implement static document checklists for common claims as per the Phase 2 plan.

+**VetNav Module - Phase 2: Static Document Checklist Added**

+* **Date**: 2025-05-30
+* **Change**: Added a new collapsible section "Claim Document Checklists" to `src/index.html` within the VetNav card.
+This section includes an initial checklist for a Disability Compensation Fully Developed Claim (FDC), based on `vetnavDeepResearch3.txt`.
+* **Purpose**: To provide veterans with a practical, static checklist to help them prepare documentation for common claims, aiming to reduce errors and improve application completeness.
+* **Files Affected**: `src/index.html`
+* **Next Steps**: This completes the planned features for Phase 2.
+Review Phase 2 implementation.
+Begin planning for Phase 3: Basic Tools & Guided Assistance (Simplified for Vanilla JS) for VetNav, starting with a simplified eligibility 'self-checker'.